jhosm/ProcessDsl/DSL_GRAMMAR.md

 - **BPMN Mapping**: `<bpmn:sequenceFlow>`

 ## Example Usage
-See `example_process.bpm` for a complete example demonstrating all primitives.
+See `examples/example_process.bpm` for a complete example demonstrating all primitives.

 ## Zeebe Compatibility Notes
 - Script tasks will use `zeebe:script` extension elements